 Employment is by far the most common reason for immigration to the UK and Scotland (Kay et al., 2016).
 According to ONS, work-related migration from the EU to the UK soared from 83,000 in June 2012 to 189,000 by June 2016.
 In 2016 overall, nearly 7 in 10 EU migrants coming to the UK said they did so for work-related reasons, with 45% holding a “definite job” and 24% “looking for work” ( ONS, 2017).
 Crucially, future job prospects also play a key role in migrants’ decision-making (Flynn and Kay, 2017), which has important implications for this workforce given the myriad uncertainties of Brexit.
 ONS (2018) note declining EU migrants to the UK during 2017, with lower in migration and higher out-migration meaning “ EU net migration has now returned to the level last seen in 2012.”

 The amount of earnings that can be earned by migrant and seasonal workers influences whether or not they look for work outside of their home country.
 Rogaly (2008) found that EU migrants endure hard work and long hours in the agricultural sector because of the relatively high earnings when converted into their own country’s currency.
-It should be noted that minimum wage disparities are shrinking across the EU, with some of the fastest increases coming in A8 and A2 countries, especially Romania, Bulgaria, Hungary and Estonia (Figure 20).
+It should be noted that minimum wage disparities are shrinking across the EU, with some of the fastest increases coming in A8 and A2 countries, especially Romania, Bulgaria, Estonia, Slovakia and Latvia (Figure 20).
 Nevertheless, significant discrepancies still exist, with the primary and hospitality sectors often having the lowest average wages.
 In Romania for example, wages in agriculture, forestry and fishing were only 26% of the national average in 2015 (Ghita and Boboc, 2017).

 Figure 20: Changes in minimum wages in the EU